praharthanan/contact/README.md

 DB - address-book

-Please run the comment php artisan migrate and php artisan db:seed in order to create tables and admin details.
+Please run the comment  'php artisan migrate'  and  'php artisan db:seed'  in order to create tables and admin details.